-I’ve lived in San Diego for ten years now and it’s usually known for being sunny.
-However, it tends to rain unexpectedly too.
+I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather.
+However, it also tends to rain unexpectedly.

-I have a habit of forgetting to check the weather since I’m so used to summer-time vibes, ha!
-I decided to come up with a list of fun, indoor things I could do in San Diego.
+I have a habit of forgetting to check the weather since I’m so used to summertime vibes, ha!
+I decided to compile a list of fun, indoor activities I could do in San Diego.
 If you’re in the same position as I was, don’t worry, I’ve got you covered!

 14 Things to Do in San Diego on a Rainy Day